 CC enables me to regularly take my right hand off the bars and relax my muscles.
 On long motorway trips this is fantastic.

-check my pockets are closed and all the other little things that really annoy you when you have just set off from rest, again fantastic.
+are closed and all the other little things that really annoy you when you have just set off from rest, again fantastic.
 Both my Tiger 1200 and Tiger 800

 CC enables me to overtake other bikes on the motorway resting my right hand on my right knee.
 WTF!